 The Smart Approaches' Mason-Dixon poll claimed a 3.2 percent margin of error.
-Southern white men over 50 years of age were the ones most likely to want to keep the present federal marijuana policy.
-Smart Approaches' Mason-Dixon poll was skewed by having 32 percent of the respondents from Southern states and 49 percent of the respondents over the age of 50, both demographics being more likely than the general public to want to retain the present federal marijuana policy.
+White men over 50 years of age were the ones most likely to want to keep the present federal marijuana policy.
+Smart Approaches' Mason-Dixon poll was skewed by having 49 percent of the respondents over the age of 50, the demographic more likely than the general public to want to retain the present federal marijuana policy.

 The number of Americans favoring the legalization of marijuana is on the rise.

 The younger the generation, the more likely they are to support the legalization of marijuana.
 According to the Pew Research Center poll, 70 percent of those polled who were classified as Millennials favored legalization, 66 percent of Generation Xers favored legalization, and 56 percent of the Baby Boomers favored legalization.
-Only those who were members of Richard Nixon’s silent majority, meaning those people born before 1945, and now at least 73 years old, were opposed to the legalization of marijuana 58 percent to 35 percent, and they are reaching the end of their life expectancy.
+Only members of Richard Nixon’s silent majority, meaning those people born before 1945, and now at least 73 years old, were opposed to the legalization of marijuana 58 percent to 35 percent, and they are reaching the end of their life expectancies and are likely to need medical cannabis in the future.
 The path is clear.
 The only question is if 60.83 percent of the American public already favors the complete legalization of marijuana, then why is that not already the case?

 Building congressional resistance to the federal regulation of marijuana has led to restrictions being put on how the Department of Justice can spend its money.

-In 2001, House Representative Maurice Hinchey (D-NY) introduced an Amendment to the budget bill prohibiting the Department of Justice from spending any funds to interfere with the implementation of a state’s medical marijuana laws.
+In 2001, House Representative Maurice Hinchey (D-NY) introduced an amendment to the budget bill.
+The Hinchey Amendment prohibited the Department of Justice from spending any funds to interfere with the implementation of a state’s medical marijuana laws.
 The amendment was withdrawn before it was brought to a vote.
 In 2001, only 32 percent of the American public favored the complete legalization of marijuana.

 House of Representative member from New York, Maurice Hinchey, came up with the idea to of cutting off the Department of Justice's funding to prosecute growers, distributors, and users of medical marijuana in states where medical marijuana had been legalized.